Leonidas-from-XIV/ostreamer/README.md

 Prerequisites
 -------------

  * OCaml, of course.
-Tested with 4.00.1 but should work with older versios as well.
+Tested with 4.00.1 but should work with older versions as well.
- * libarchive, never than git revision `3ae99fbc24`.
+ * libarchive, newer than git revision `3ae99fbc24`.
 Should be part of the release *after* 3.1.2.
 On some distributions you might need the `-dev` or `-devel` packages from your package manager as well.
  * OASIS 0.3 for building.